dmehra/dmehra.github.io/_posts/2017-03-26-testers-digest-8-postmortems-root-cause-analysis.md

 ---
+title: "Tester's Digest #8: Postmortems And Root Cause Analysis"
-description: This issue focuses on the how and why of postmortems.
+excerpt: This issue focuses on the how and why of postmortems.
 ---

 TESTER'S DIGEST